mia-platform/documentation/docs/development_suite/set-up-infrastructure/enhanced-project-workflow.md

 :::

 <br />
-The migration process for the git repository differs depending on whether the project is using kustomize or not.
+The migration process for the git repository differs depending on whether the Project is using kustomize or not.
 Follow the right section for your Project to correctly update the git repository:

 <Tabs